-Our Wicker Park campus currently occupies floors 6, 7, and 8 exclusively while sharing space with Amita St. Elizabeth Hospital on floors 1 and 4.
-The 4th floor is home to the Simulation Center.
+Our Chicago campus currently occupies floors 6, 7, and 8 exclusively while sharing space with the St. Elizabeth Hospital on floors 1, 2 and 4.
+The 2nd and 4th floors are home to our Simulation Centers.
 Classrooms are housed on each of the 1st, 6th, 7th, and 8th floors.
-The cafeteria, Resource Center, Student Lounge, and Enrollment Management are all located on the 1st floor.
+The cafeteria, Student Resource Center, Student Lounge, and Enrollment Management Offices are all located on the 1st floor.
 The Student Lounge includes study areas for student use.
 Students are responsible for keeping the lounge clean and free of food items or other debris.